akbartus/WebVR-Reader/README.md

 ![mode2](assets/mode2.png)

 **3. Interactive Reading with AI and other tools (Interactive Mode)** In this mode the focus is on creation of assistive tools, which improve the reading experience.
+The respective sound will be added automatically based on random selection (for now there are three types of sound: arts, tale and culture).
 So, as soon as users load their .pdf file, they appear in the default environment with the following elements:
 * **Text to speech.** Does not work in Oculus Browser.
 Enabled on click.
 On the back it uses Web Speech API
 * **Speech to text.** Does not work in Oculus Browser.
 Enabled on click.
 On the back it uses Web Speech API
 * **Keyboard.** Enabled on click